engboris/transcendental-syntax/README.md

 > programs clearer but any binary symbol can be used for concatenation and any
 > constant can represent the empty string.

-A **star** is a sequence of rays which optionally be separated by a comma:
+A **star** is a sequence of rays which can be separated by a comma:
 ```
 X, f(X), +a(X,Y), -h(f(X, Y))
 X f(X) +a(X,Y) -h(f(X, Y))